 Through the relationships which Flagstone has developed with its partner banks and due to the volume of deposits it intermediates, Flagstone is often able to access deposit rates which are not available to direct client applications.

-The Hub Account is a segregated trust account set up specifically to safeguard client assets.
-The Flagstone Hub Account for onshore derived funds is provided by Barclays Bank Plc.
-The Hub Account is established to receive the initial monies transferred by the client on to the Flagstone platform before they are sent on to a deposit account.
-Furthermore, the Hub Account acts as the account to which all monies (principal and interest) must be returned by the relevant Flagstone banking partner at a maturity event or when they are requested back by a client in respect of a notice account.
+The Holding Account is a segregated trust account set up specifically to safeguard client assets.
+The Flagstone Holding Account for onshore derived funds is provided by Barclays Bank Plc.
+The Holding Account is established to receive the initial monies transferred by the client on to the Flagstone platform before they are sent on to a deposit account.
+Furthermore, the Holding Account acts as the account to which all monies (principal and interest) must be returned by the relevant Flagstone banking partner at a maturity event or when they are requested back by a client in respect of a notice account.

 When you want your charity’s money to be returned, you will need to provide an instruction to return funds via the platform.
 Any money being returned will only be sent to the ‘Nominated Account’ details which you have provided in your charity’s initial application.